TheOdinProject/curriculum/shared/the_back_end/introduction_to_frameworks.md

 This section contains a general overview of topics that you will learn in this lesson.

-- What is a framework?
+- What web frameworks are.
-- What's the difference between a programming language and a framework?
+- The difference between a programming language and a framework.

 ### Assignment